 M.S. in Accounting

-The SUNY Geneseo MS Accounting meets New York State requirements for CPA licensure and provides a deep foundation in the core skills required for professional success and advancement.
+The SUNY Geneseo MS in Accounting meets New York State requirements for CPA licensure and provides a deep foundation in the core skills required for professional success and advancement.

 Prerequisite - an undergraduate accounting degree - no exceptions

-MS Students must have completed an undergraduate degree in accounting from a registered program prior to entering the MS program.
+MS students must have completed an undergraduate degree in accounting from a registered program prior to entering the MS program.